PaddlePaddle/PaddleSpeech/demos/metaverse/README.md

 # Metaverse

 ## Introduction
+Metaverse is a new Internet application and social form integrating virtual reality produced by integrating a variety of new technologies.

 This demo is an implementation to let a celebrity in an image "speak".
-With the composition of PaddleSpeech and PaddleGAN, we integrate the installation and the specific modules in a single shell script.
+With the composition of `TTS` mudule of `PaddleSpeech` and `PaddleGAN`, we integrate the installation and the specific modules in a single shell script.

 ## How to use our code